sbennell/CO2Car/Code/ESP32/README.md

 The **CO₂ Car Race Timer** is an automated race timer system designed for CO₂-powered cars.
 It uses two VL53L0X distance sensors to measure the time taken for each car to cross the finish line.
 The system integrates a relay to trigger the CO₂ firing mechanism and provides race results based on the fastest time.

-The system ensures that the race cannot start until both cars are loaded, which can be triggered by a button or serial command.
-Once the race starts, the system tracks each car's progress and declares the winner once both cars cross the finish line.
+The system features a responsive web interface for remote control and monitoring.
+Users can load cars and start races through either physical buttons or the web interface.
+Real-time race status, timing updates, and sensor health are displayed both on the physical device and the web UI.

 ## Features

+### Hardware Features
-- **Two VL53L0X distance sensors**: Tracks the cars as they pass through the sensor line.
+- **Two VL53L0X distance sensors**: Tracks the cars as they pass through the sensor line
-- **Relay control**: Fires the CO₂ mechanism to start the race.
+- **Relay control**: Fires the CO₂ mechanism to start the race
-- **Load detection**: Requires cars to be loaded before the race can start, using a button or serial command.
-- **Race result output**: Displays the time taken for each car to complete the race and declares a winner.
-- **Button press handling**: Supports momentary switches for load and start buttons, with proper edge detection.
+- **Physical controls**: Load and start buttons with proper debouncing
-- **Debug logging**: Optionally outputs sensor distance readings for troubleshooting.
-- **LED indicators**: Visual feedback of race state (waiting, ready, racing, finished).
+- **LED indicators**: Visual feedback of race state (waiting, ready, racing, finished)
-- **Buzzer feedback**: Audible cues at race start and finish.
+- **Buzzer feedback**: Audible cues at race start and finish

+### Web Interface Features
+- **Responsive design**: Mobile-friendly interface with touch controls
+- **Real-time updates**: Live race status and timing information
+- **Race history**: Track and display previous race results
+- **System monitoring**: WiFi signal strength and sensor health indicators
+- **Remote control**: Load cars and start races from any device
+- **WebSocket communication**: Instant updates without page refreshes

 ## Hardware Requirements